tsani/jerrington.me/pages/projects.md

 This library describes the Pushbullet API as a type and provides functions created with [Servant][servant-client] to call the API.
-It also provides some miscellaneous functions for dealing with particulars of the Pushbullet API, such as pagniation of results.
+It also provides some miscellaneous functions for dealing with particulars of the Pushbullet API, such as pagination of results.

 This library depends on [another one][pushbullet-types] I wrote which simply describes the types of objects returned by the Pushbullet API.